-According to the World Health Organization (WHO), dengue is the fastest growing mosquito-borne disease in the world today, causing nearly 400 million infections every year.
+According to the Centers for Disease Control and Prevention (CDC), dengue is the fastest growing mosquito-borne disease in the world today, causing nearly 400 million infections every year.
 In the last 50 years dengue has spread from being present in a handful of countries to being endemic in 128 countries, where about 4 billion people live, and dengue incidence has likewise increased 30-fold in this time period.
-In addition, millions of travelers to those areas are also at risk of being bitten by the disease carrying mosquitos.
+In addition, millions of travelers to those areas are also at risk of being bitten by the disease carrying mosquitoes.

-Transmitted by the main vector, the Aedes aegypti mosquito, there are 4 distinct, but closely related, viruses that cause dengue.
+Transmitted by the main vector, the Aedes aegypti mosquito, there are 4 distinct, but closely related serotypes (DEN-1, DEN-2, DEN-3, Den-4) that cause dengue.
 Recovery from infection by 1 serotype has been known to provide lifelong immunity against that particular serotype.
 However, cross-immunity to the other serotypes after recovery is only partial and temporary and subsequent infections by other serotypes increase the risk of developing severe and fatal dengue.
 Today (in countries where the vaccine is approved), mosquito control strategies such as habitat reduction and spraying insecticide can now be supplemented by vaccination.

 Dengvaxia®, a live attenuated tetravalent chimeric vaccine, is the first vaccine licensed for the prevention of dengue in the world.
 Sanofi Pasteur's vaccine is a product of over two decades of scientific innovation as well as 25 clinical studies in 15 countries around the world.
 Approved in Mexico (December 9, 2015) and the Philippines (December 22, 2015) and regulatory approvals are expected in other countries where dengue is a public health priority.
 Other dengue vaccines (Takeda, NIAID and Butantan, GSK and WRAIR, Merck, NMRC) are also in the pipeline.